varnishcache/varnish-cache/doc/sphinx/users-guide/command-line.rst

 	-a '[fe80::1]:80'
 	-a '0.0.0.0:8080,[::]:8081'

 ..
-XXX:brief explanation of some of the more comples examples perhaps? benc
+XXX:brief explanation of some of the more complex examples perhaps? benc

 If your webserver runs on the same machine, you will have to move it to another port number first.